4 reasons why Gordonsville has famous fried chicken

 In recent years, Lewis became the subject of a fascinating 25-minute video documentary by Phil Audibert of Orange.
 Entitled The Edna Lewis Story, Otterbury’s work captures the achievement of one of America’s pioneering foodies and helps us appreciate a deep and resonant cultural basis for our regional food tradition.
 You may view his documentary HERE

-Raconteur, entrepreneur, and chef extraordinaire, Craig Hartman is a culinary tour de force in Gordonsville.
+Raconteur, entrepreneur, and chef extraordinaire, Craig Hartman was the culinary inspiration behind this top-of-the-line chicken spot!
 His passion for cooking and life is boundless.
-As if in a trance, he says, “Food should reflect place, food is a gateway to memories…” Here is a chef who cooks with reverence and adventure.
+As if in a trance, he says, “Food should reflect place, food is a gateway to memories…”

 4. The Gordonsville Famous Fried Chicken Festival

-In celebration of its special heritage, the Town of Gordonsville holds an annual “Famous Fried Chicken Festival” each year.
-This year’s event is Saturday, October 1, 2022, from 11 am – 5 pm at the Gordonsville Fire Company Fair Grounds.
-Last year’s festival attracted 7,000 people who flocked to a fried chicken and pie contest, a 5K road race, wine garden, and numerous craft and artisan vendors.
+In celebration of its special heritage, the Town of Gordonsville holds an annual “Famous Fried Chicken Festival” each Fall at the Gordonsville Fire Company Fair Grounds.
+The event attracts thousands of people who flock to a fried chicken and pie contest, a 5K road race, wine garden, and numerous craft and artisan vendors.

 The Chicken Festival occurs rain or shine and is free except for a $5 fee per person to enter the wine garden (proof of age required–only those 21 and older permitted in the Wine Garden).